muhsinking/notebook/content/essays/Everything happens for a reason.md

 Your partner dumped you?
 You dodged a bullet; clearly they weren't The One.
 Injured?
 Remember, what doesn’t kill you makes you stronger.

 Unlike the first story, this one rarely has much truth to it.
-It's simply impossible to know whether anything that happens is actually “for the best”, and that some other chain of events wouldn’t have lead to a happier outcome.
+It's [[Maybe so maybe not|impossible to know]] whether anything that happens is actually “for the best”, and that some other chain of events wouldn’t have lead to a happier outcome.

 Take my rejected job application—who could possibly say definitively whether this was "for the best"?
 I might have been incredibly happy working at [company], or unspeakably miserable.
 Maybe getting rejected saved my life, because I was fated to get hit by a bus on my way to orientation.
 Or maybe NOW I’m going to get hit by a bus, and I would have been spared if only I was working from home.
 Ahhh!